 Presenting the Past to Preserve the Future

-The Washington Civil War Association (WCWA) is committed to honoring our ancestors, both Northern and Southern, who fought in or lived during the American Civil War.
+The WCWA is committed to honoring our ancestors, both Northern and Southern, who fought in or lived during the American Civil War.
 With this goal in mind, the WCWA sponsors living history encampments, battle reenactments, school programs, and recruiting drives throughout the state of Washington.
 The WCWA is a 501(c)(3) non-profit organization devoted to education of the public in regards to the events and causes of the war between the states (American Civil War).

 The WCWA consists of smaller groups of reenactors formed to portray different units and organizations that existed during the American Civil War.
 These groups portray civilians, infantry, cavalry, artillery, navy, marines, engineers, surgeons, nurses, ministry and sutlers.
 They attend events sponsored by the WCWA to help recreate and educate the public about the events and attitudes of the time.